Land Tract Book SearchResearchers can now request a search of the Federal Land Tract Books for $15.

-Oklahoma has had individual land ownership for a little more than a century.
-It began in 1902 in the Indian Territory with the allotment of lands by the Dawes Commission.
-Prior to that time, land in the Indian Territory was communal property and belonged to the respective Indian nation in which an individual lived.
+In 1902 the Dawes Commission began the process of allotment of lands in Indian Territory.
+Before that time, land in Indian Territory was communal property and belonged to the Indian nation, rather than the individual.
 In Oklahoma Territory, with the exception of Indian allotments by the Jerome Commission in the late 1880s, ownership began in 1889 and spread with each of the land openings.
 The last land opening in Oklahoma Territory, with the minor exception of the salt plains in Alfalfa County, was in 1906.
 Land ownership in the Panhandle was possible after the first official survey of the area in the 1890s.

-Oklahoma statehood occurred November 16, 1907, by joining Oklahoma Territory and the Indian Territory.
-The newest county in Oklahoma was formed in 1912.
+Oklahoma statehood occurred November 16, 1907, by joining Oklahoma Territory and Indian Territory.
+The last county in Oklahoma was formed in 1912.